GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

    Recall what Paul said in Rom.
 9:23: “And if they do not persist in unbelief, they will be grafted in, for God is able to graft them in again.”

-   - a.
-Ultimately, election understood by Arminius implies that “everyone who calls on the name of the Lord will be saved” (Rom.
+   - Ultimately, election understood by Arminius implies that “everyone who calls on the name of the Lord will be saved” (Rom.
 9:13).

      In other word, everyone has received a general invitation to join the wedding supper of the Lamb since “the grace of God that brings salvation has appeared to all men” (Tit.
 1:11).

-   - b.
-And a person can confirm his election by laying aside his unbelief and believe in the person and the work of Christ.
+   - And a person can confirm his election by laying aside his unbelief and believe in the person and the work of Christ.

-   - c.
-In this way, election doesn’t excuse the resistant sinner from the original liability incurred by the act of revolt against God.
+   - In this way, election doesn’t excuse the resistant sinner from the original liability incurred by the act of revolt against God.
 He earned hell!

 ## E. That affects the doctrine of Limited Atonement (i.e., Jesus died only for the elect).